 There is a lot to worry about when a baby is due.
 Unless you pack everything ahead of time, there’s a high chance that something will be forgotten, if not by you, then by your flustered partner.

 As a general rule of thumb, you want to pack things not only for your baby, but also for you and your partner as well.
 Keep in mind that you will be at the hospital for at least a day or two.
 Bring things that will make this time a little easier for you both.
 Whether it’s your favorite sweater or blanket, these types of items will keep you comfortable during this stressful period.
 However, on the same token, not everything is essential.
 If you forget an item or two, don’t sweat it.
-What’s more important is focusing on what matters most: delivering and meeting your new baby!
+What’s more important is focusing on what matters most: delivering and meeting your newborn baby!

 To stay prepared for your baby’s arrival, pack these items in our diaper bag checklist for the hospital well before your due date.
 That way, when baby starts calling, all you have to do is grab your bag and go.